IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 # Gitlab IBM Wazi Deploy query template
-This template provides a [.gitlab-ci.yml](.gitlab-ci.yml) definition file to query the evidence file using  [queryTemplate.yml](queryTemplate.yml) template.
+This template provides a [.gitlab-ci.yml](.gitlab-ci.yml) definition file, to query the evidence file using the [queryTemplate.yml](queryTemplate.yml) template.

 ## Overview and capabilities
-This pipeline template is analyzing the evidence file, to list the names of the deployed artifacts that are stored in it as a result of the deployment.
+This pipeline template is analyzing the evidence file, to list the names of the deployed artifacts that are created as a result of the deployment.

-The pipeline has only one stage called,
+The pipeline has only one stage:

 `Query`
-   * To refresh Wazi Deploy index for all applications (index is a pointer to the latest data available)
+   * We first index the evidence files to make them searchable.
-   * To query the Wazi Deploy index.
+   * This example creates a simple renderer file in yaml format.

 The pipeline uses the Gitlab concepts: `Stage`and `Jobs`.